AbdullahAbdelglil/Java-Based-Blockchain/README.md

 - This identifier is then transmitted via the WebSocket URL to establish a connection with the server.
 - In the event of a connection interruption and subsequent reconnection, the server seamlessly identifies the client using this unique identifier, enabling the resumption of
   services by transmitting the client's account data.

-### Features:
-- Allows users to create accounts, which are recorded as transactions on the blockchain.
-- Supports bank transactions such as deposit, withdrawal, and transfer.
-- Provides functionality to retrieve the full blockchain and ledger from the server.
-- Enables users to print their account information.

 ## Technologies Used:
 - Java 17